Highlights of HHA

 Scott was later hanged at Darlinghurst Gaol for the murder of Constable Edward Webb-Bowen during the gunfight.

-Our winter escape features many of the places in the Captain Moonlite story and is guided by Dr Rachel Franks, Librarian at the State Library of NSW and author of An Uncommon Hangman, the biography of Moonlite's executioner, Robert ‘Nosey Bob’ Howard.
+Our winter escape featured many of the places in the Captain Moonlite story and was guided by Dr Rachel Franks, Librarian at the State Library of NSW and author of An Uncommon Hangman, the biography of Moonlite's executioner, Robert ‘Nosey Bob’ Howard.

 Bluestone, Emerald and Gold